best-time-to-visit-bhutan

 This is also a great time for bird watchers.
 The rare black-necked cranes migrate to Bhutan in winter and are seen in the Phobjikha Valley.
 Winter festivals like Punakha Dromche also happen during this time.

-If you're searching for the best time to travel to Bhutan for peace, lower costs, and fewer tourists, winter might be just right.
-It’s also a nice choice for the best time to visit Bhutan with family if your family enjoys calm and cosy places.
+If you're searching for the Bhutan travel best time to visit for peace, lower costs, and fewer tourists, winter might be just right.
+It’s also a nice choice for the best time to visit Bhutan from India if your family enjoys calm and cosy places.

 • Why visit: Peaceful, low-cost travel, wildlife spotting.